acm19/aws-request-signing-apache-interceptor/README.md

 An AWS request signing interceptor for arbitrary HTTP requests.
 It supports both [Apache HTTP Client](https://search.maven.org/artifact/org.apache.httpcomponents/httpclient) and [Apache HTTP Client V5](https://search.maven.org/artifact/org.apache.httpcomponents.client5/httpclient5).

-This library enables you to sign requests to any service that leverages SigV4, and thus access any AWS Service or APIG-backed service.
+This library enables you to sign requests to any service that leverages SigV4, and thus access any AWS Service or APIG-backed service, including Amazon managed OpenSearch and OpenSearch Serverless.

 This library is based on [AWS Interceptor](https://github.com/awslabs/aws-request-signing-apache-interceptor), but using AWS SDK 2.x.